emacs-eclim/emacs-eclim/CONTRIBUTING.md

 3. Make your changes and update the History.txt file
 4. Push to your branch - `git push origin my_branch`
 5. Rebase and squash commits
-6. Send me a pull-request for your topic branch
+6. Issue a pull-request for your topic branch
 7. That's it!

 ## Tips